googlecodelabs/photos-sharing/README.md

 # Google Photos Library API Sharing Codelab

+This branch contains the final implemented app.

-This codelab shows you how to build an application that uses the Google Photos Library API in Flutter.
+See the `master` branch for the initial version that you This codelab shows you how to build an application that uses the Google Photos Library API in Flutter.